 “The Golden Rule’ is a painting by Norman Rockwell that Lola loves, and receives a print of for her fiftieth birthday.
 There are many websites featuring this beautiful painting.
 View it here.
 Buy it here.
 Read the story behind the painting here.

 The organization Doctors Without Borders was formed in response to the Biafra conflict and the frustration of French doctors with much of the international community’s insistence on silence regarding the starvation that resulted from the blockade.
 Today this non-profit organization sends physicians worldwide with the charge of remaining apolitical but not silent as regards human suffering.
 Visit the website.
 Donate here.
-If you paid for a copy of x0 you have already given something, as ten percent of the author’s proceeds are being sent directly to Doctor’s Without Borders.
+If you paid for a copy of One of One you have already given something, as ten percent of the author’s proceeds are being sent to Doctor’s Without Borders.

 World peace …. that favorite topic of beauty pageant contestants and those attempting a serious drinking toast ….. was also an obsession of the inventor of dynamite, Alfred Nobel.